-Mycorrhizal fungi is extremely delicate and can be wiped out easily.
-Be careful not to use any salt-containing fertilizers such as most readily available chemical fertilizers.
+Note that mycorrhizal fungi is extremely delicate, it can be wiped out easily.
+Be careful not to use any salt-based fertilizers such synthetic, chemical fertilizers.
 Adding salt to fungus will simply dehydrate it, similar to putting table salt on a slug.

-Keeping the soil’s aerobic bacteria levels high is a key to success in True Living Organic growing method.
-Make sure your soil has a weath of aeration – TLO mixes generally consist of roughly 1/4 perlite.
+Well aerated soil is a key to success in the True Living Organic growing method.
+Make sure your soil has a wealth of aeration.
+TLO mixes generally consist 1/4 perlite.
 Using perlite in the soil is basically like having a bunch of artificial air pockets throughout your mix.
-Microbial life needs to breathe, and will flourish in air-filled environments, taking advantage of these air pockets.
+Microbial life needs to breathe, and will flourish in highly aerated environments, taking advantage of all those air pockets.

-Coco-coir is also a major addition, fluffy, airy and retaining 10 times its dry weight in water.
-Be sure to rinse the coco-coir out thoroughly: soak coco-coir in a bucket and draining out water out 2 or 3 times – being a coconut product, coco-coir more often than not contains salt.
+Coco coir is also well aerated and retains 10 times its dry weight in water.
+Be sure to rinse the coco coir out thoroughly: soak the bricks in a tub and drain the water out 2 or 3 times to get any salts out.
+Coco coir being a coconut product, more often than not, contains salt.

 Compost teas are extremely effective when done right, creating a type of microbial life explosion in the soil.
-Be sure to to aerate compost teas correctly, or you could be doing harm to integral micro-beasties instead of helping them.
-Read a compost tea how-to article here – http://www.finegardening.com/brewing-compost-tea
+Be sure to to aerate compost teas, otherwise you could be doing harm to the beneficial microbes instead of helping them.
+Read a compost tea how-to article here—http://www.finegardening.com/brewing-compost-tea

-FoxFarm’s Happy Frog fertilizer comes loaded with mycorrizal fungi as well as bat guano, kelp meal, alfalfa meal, fish meal and humic acid.
-A safe bet for True Living Organics soils, this cocktail of fertilizers is ideal for your plants.
-Happy Frog fertilizer is slow-released and can be applied mixing directly into your soil, sprinkling onto your topsoil or making ‘spikes’ (probe a hole into the root-zone soil, filling with the fertilizer).
-Happy Frog is a genuine wonder-product for organic growers.
+FoxFarm’s Happy Frog fertilizer comes loaded with beneficial microbes such as mycorrizal fungi as well as bat guano, kelp meal, alfalfa meal, fish meal and humic acid.
+A safe bet for True Living Organics soils, this cocktail of organic fertilizers is ideal for your plant and soil health.
+Happy Frog fertilizer is slow-release and can be applied by mixing directly into your soil, sprinkling onto the topsoil or making spikes (probe a hole into the root zone soil and fill it with the fertilizer).
+Happy Frog is a genuine wonder product for organic growers.

 For information about building an optimal soil-mix maximizing mycorrhizal fungi, check out SKUNK magazine & the Rev.

 The Rev’s book True Living Organics: The Ultimate Guide to Growing All-Natural Marijuana Indoors is essential reading for the organic grower, and certainly not just indoor growers.
-The Rev explains the delicate symphony of soil microlife in an easy-to-read format suitable for readers of all levels.
-You will learn how to create a healthy micro-beastie friendly enviornment in your soil and the dangers you must look out for.
+The Rev explains the delicate symphony of soil microlife in an easy to read format suitable for growers of all skill levels.
+You will learn how to create healthy microbe-friendly soils and hear the dangers of what to look out.
 Worm farms, organic tea mixes and soil amendments are all covered in depth.
-The book also contains detailed instructions on creating your own ‘TLO’ (True Living Organic) soil mix, complete with a wide variety of nutrition for plant.
+The book also contains detailed instructions on creating your own TLO soil mix—complete with a wide variety of nutrient sources.
 Part of this system focuses on pumping up the aeration of your soil in order to create a better habitat for mycorrhizal fungi.
 Fungi needs air to grow, and will flourish in properly aerated soil.